akshat12-20/KickIt-ToDo_PRD/PRD_KickIt.md

 ## Success Metrics
 - Achieve 90% user satisfaction within 3 months of launch.
-- Increase productivity of 50% users to 80%.
+- Increase productivity of 50% users to 80% within a year of launch.

 ## Timeline
 The final product must be ready to launch within 1.5 years.